codefellows-seattle-javascript-401n4/lab-32-combining-reducers/README.md

 ## Requirements
 #### Feature Tasks
 ##### expense
-* in this app a expense should contain at least the following propertys
+* in this app a expense should contain at least the following properties
   * `id` a uuid
   * `categoryID` an id that corresponds to an existing category
   * `timestamp` a date from when the category was created